-Shortly after taking office in January 2021, President Biden issued a series of executive orders designed to address climate change and requiring agencies to review environmental actions taken by the Trump administration, as well as a memorandum to departments and agencies to refrain from proposing or issuing rules until a departmental or agency head appointed or designated by the Biden administration has reviewed and approved the rule.
-In November 2021, the Biden Administration released "The Long-Term Strategy of the United States: Pathways to Net-Zero Greenhouse Gas Emissions by 2050," which establishes a roadmap to net zero emissions in the United States by 2050 through, among other things, improving energy efficiency; decarbonizing energy sources via electricity, hydrogen, and sustainable biofuels; and reducing non-carbon dioxide GHG emissions, such as methane and nitrous oxide.
-Shortly thereafter, in November 2021, the Environmental Protection Agency (the "EPA") proposed new regulations to establish comprehensive standards of performance and emission guidelines for methane and volatile organic compound emissions from existing operations in the oil and gas sector, including the exploration and production, transmission, processing, and storage segments.
+In November 2021, the Environmental Protection Agency (the "EPA") proposed new regulations to establish comprehensive standards of performance and emission guidelines for methane and volatile organic compound emissions from existing operations in the oil and gas sector, including the exploration and production, transmission, processing, and storage segments.
 The EPA issued a supplemental proposed rule in November 2022 to update, strengthen and expand its November 2021 proposed rule.
-The supplemental proposed rule would impose more stringent requirements on the natural gas and oil industry.
-These executive orders and policy priorities may result in the development of additional regulations or changes to existing regulations, certain of which could negatively impact our financial position, results of operations and cash flows.
-In addition, the United States is one of almost 200 nations that, in December 2015, agreed to the Paris Agreement, an international climate change agreement in Paris, France that calls for countries to set their own GHG emissions targets and be transparent about the measures each country will take to achieve its GHG emissions targets.
+In December 2023, the EPA issued the final rule, which imposes more stringent requirements on the natural gas and oil industry, requiring all well sites and compressor stations to be routinely monitored for leaks and eliminating or minimizing emissions from common pieces of equipment used in oil and gas operations, such as process controllers, pumps, and storage tanks.
+Further, in May 2023, the Department of Transportation's Pipeline and Hazardous Materials Safety Administration (the "PHMSA") issued a proposed rule that would require pipelines, underground natural gas storage facilities, and liquefied natural gas facilities to update leak detection and repair programs to require companies to use commercially available technologies to find and fix methane leaks from pipelines and other facilities.
+These rules and policy priorities may result in the development of additional regulations or changes to existing regulations, certain of which could negatively impact our financial position, results of operations and cash flows.
 President Biden has recommitted the United States to the Paris Agreement and, in April 2021, announced a goal of reducing the United States' emissions by 50-52% below 2005 levels by 2030.
-Although the national commitments in the Paris Agreement create no binding requirements on individual companies or facilities, they do provide indications of the current administration's policy direction and the types of legislative and regulatory requirements-such as the EPA's proposed methane rules-that may be needed to achieve those commitments.
+Although the national commitments in the Paris Agreement create no binding requirements on individual companies or facilities, they do provide indications of the current administration's policy direction and the types of legislative and regulatory requirements-such as the EPA's final methane and volatile organic compound rule-that may be needed to achieve those commitments.
 In November 2021, the international community gathered again in Glasgow at the 26th Conference to the Parties on the UN Framework Convention on Climate Change ("COP26"), during which multiple announcements were made, including a call for parties to eliminate certain fossil fuel subsidies and pursue further action on non-carbon dioxide GHGs.
+While there were limited announcements at COP27, which took place in November 2022 in Sharm-El Sheik, with respect to the reduction of fossil fuel use, there were negotiations on emissions reduction targets and reduction of fossil fuel use amongst the international community.
 Relatedly, the United States and European Union jointly announced the launch of the "Global Methane Pledge," which aims to cut global methane pollution at least 30% by 2030 relative to 2020 levels, including "all feasible reductions" in the energy sector.
-Shortly thereafter, in August 2022, President Biden signed the Inflation Reduction Act of 2022 (the "IRA") into law, which, among other things, includes a methane emissions reduction program that amends the Clean Air Act to include a Methane Emissions and Waste Reduction Incentive Program for petroleum and natural gas systems.
-This program requires the EPA to impose a "waste emissions charge" on certain natural gas and oil sources that are already required to report under EPA's Greenhouse Gas Reporting Program.
-Such or similar legislation, regulations and initiatives could affect our business and our results of operation by increasing operating and compliance costs.
+Such discussions continued at COP28 in Dubai, which resulted in an agreement among 200 nations to take more decisive climate action, including commitments to reduce reliance on fossil fuels.